-In the combination style, there is a case where concurring review partner style is adopted while council is held if the matter involved in the expression of audit opinion falls under predetermined criteria.
-In another case, either concurring review partner style or council style is adopted according to the risk of each audit engagement.
+Under the combination style, the concurring review partner style is used in some cases, while the council style is used when the matter involved in expressing audit opinion falls under predetermined criteria.
+In another case, either the concurring review partner style or the council style is used, depending on the risk of each audit engagement.

-The forms of engagement quality control review are shown below (Figure III-2-1)
+The forms of engagement quality control review are shown below (Figure III-2-1).